-In 2002 the City of Danville received an award of a Class 2 rating from the Insurance Services Office.
-This rating was a vast improvement from Danville’s previous classification of a split 3/9 rating.
+In January of 2018 the City of Danville received an award of a Class 1 rating from the Insurance Services Office.
+This was an improvement from the City's previous Class 2 rating.

 The Insurance Services Office (ISO) is an independent organization that reviews and grades a community's ability to provide fire protection based on a set of uniform criteria and nationally recognized standards.